ZiftrCOIN/ccminer/README.txt

 Notable contributors to this application are:

+djm34

-Christian Buchner, Christian H. (Germany): CUDA implementation
+based on initial project by Christian Buchner, Christian H. (Germany): CUDA implementation

 and also many thanks to anyone else who contributed to the original cpuminer application (Jeff Garzik, pooler), it's original HVC-fork and the HVC-fork available at hvc.1gh.com

 Source code is included to satisfy GNU GPL V3 requirements.

-With kind regards,

-   Christian Buchner ( Christian.Buchner@gmail.com )
-   Christian H. ( Chris84 )